xp-forge/pivot/README.md

 }
 ```

-The resulting table will look something like this (using "b:" as an abbreviation for *bytes*):
+The resulting table will look something like this (using "b:" as an abbreviation for *bytes* - this becomes relevant once we sum on multiple columns):

 ```
 .------------------------------------------------- ~ ----------------------------.